yombunker/Android-ColorPicker/README.md

 # Android-ColorPicker

+Simple but very optimized color picker, can fit any size.

+## Supports API 1

-Simple but very optimized color picker, can fit any size has support since Api 1, so no restriction in which app you can use it.
+So no restriction in which app you can use it.
-(Note.
-The sample has min Api 11 because of the styles i am using)
+(Note: The sample has min Api 11 because of the styles i am using)

 # How to use